SAP-samples/teched2022-DA262/README.md

 - Access to a SAP Data Warehouse Cloud tennant [Link to a guided experience trial system of SAP Data Warehouse Cloud](https://www.example.com)
 - the files in the download folder [DA262_Resource.zip](DA262_Resource.zip) from this GitHub Repo (xxx)

-## Disclaimer
-Your screen shots may look different than those in the exercises; they may contain additional content, depending on what other attendees have entered.
-Some user interface elements may differ from the screenshot used in the exercise.
-Exercises
-Be aware that some of the exercises are based on each other, therefore flagged as mandatory.
-Other parts can work based on prebuilt parts to save you some time, marked as optional.
-This gives you the flexibility to decide which exercises you would like to focus on.

 ## Exercises

 - [Exercise 0 - Preparations (optional, if you  already have access to a DWC tennant)](exercises/ex0/)